Former President, Founding Board Member

 Initially, she got involved in local level party politics, but is now a self-labeled rural independent.
 She values transparency in government and appreciates candidates who can debate civilly about the issues.
 She believes candidates should earn their constituents' votes without divisive campaign tactics.
 Ranked Choice Voting appeals to Elizabeth because she feels that "Our right to vote is something precious, our citizens should be empowered to fully express their preferences, and the winning candidate should be required to rise to the top with a true majority."
 Elizabeth has been working with local representatives to introduce ranked choice voting in the Virginia General Assembly since a conversation with Delegate Nick Freitas at the end of 2016.

 She earned a Bachelor’s of Science in Sociology from Northern Kentucky University and a graduate certificate in Business Administration Essentials from Shenandoah University.
-She serves on Boards of state-wide organizations related to agriculture and marketing, and advocates for a reformative justice system and alternative energy.
+She serves on Boards of state-wide organizations related to agriculture and marketing, was appointed to Rappahannock County Board of Social Services in 2021, and is 200-hour certified trauma-informed yoga teacher.

 Austin Sachs is dedicated to working to create more inclusive and prosperous communities and economies.
 Austin serves as the Director of Protect US, an economic policy organization working on issues in Virginia.
 He also works in the audit and assurance line for PBMares, LLP, a regional accounting firm.
 Austin is a graduate of Eastern Mennonite University with a B.S. in Accounting and Economics and is currently working towards a M.A. in Applied Economics at George Washington University.
 He currently resides in Harrisonburg, VA.